Live... Gathered in Their Masses

 Live...
-Gathered in Their Masses is a live album and film by English heavy metal band Black Sabbath.
-It features performances from their 2013 world tour, recorded in Melbourne, Australia on 29 April and 1 May 2013.
+Gathered in Their Masses is a live album and film by the English heavy metal band Black Sabbath.
+It features performances from their 2013 world tour, recorded at Rod Laver Arena in Melbourne, Australia on 29 April and 1 May 2013.
 It was released 26 November 2013 as a CD, DVD, Blu-ray, and a deluxe box set.

 The title is drawn from the opening line of "War Pigs".